Rust-SDL2/rust-sdl2/README.md

 > make demo

 # When things go wrong
 Rust, and Rust-SDL2, are both still heavily in development, and you may run into teething issues when using this.
-Before panicking, check that you're using the latest Master branch of Rust, check that you've updated Rust-SDL2 to the latest version, and run `make clean` and `./configure`.
+Before panicking, check that you're using the latest Master branch of Rust, check that you've updated Rust-SDL2 to the latest version, and run `make clean`.
 If that fails, please let us know on the issue tracker.